lmfit/lmfit-py/doc/index.rst

 Lmfit provides a high-level interface to non-linear optimization and curve fitting problems for Python.
-Lmfit builds on and extends many of the optimizatin algorithm of :mod:`scipy.optimize`, especially the `Levenberg-Marquardt`_ method from :scipydoc:`optimize.leastsq`.
+Lmfit builds on and extends many of the optimization algorithm of :mod:`scipy.optimize`, especially the `Levenberg-Marquardt`_ method from :scipydoc:`optimize.leastsq`.

 Lmfit provides a number of useful enhancements to optimization and data